omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 **NOTE:** If you create Windows node to join K8s Cluster as worker node, it is required to configure flannel for Linux Control-Plane.
 Please have a look here for more information: https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/

-#### 1.6.1 Configuring Flannel.yml for Windows Worker Node (If Windows Worker Node added into the K8s Cluster)
+#### 1.6.1 Configuring Flannel.yml for Windows Worker Node (If Windows Worker Node will be added into the K8s Cluster)

 - On the master, run:
 ```